KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/final.md

 # Final Boss

 The final boss is an enigma spawned by the sacrifice of all the enemy small people.
-Its stats are intentionally unbalanced, and items do 5 times less damage than they do normally.
+Its stats are intentionally unbalanced, and items deal half the damage compared to other bosses.

 * Health: 400%

 * Movement speed: 50%

-* Damage to player base: 100 HP (instant death)
+* Damage to player base: 10 HP

 # Multiple Stages